RotRotAl/Onboarding-Newbies/chapter_03/day_13.md

 - Learn basic programming rhetorics like `MR` `DR` etc.
 - Learn how discussions are held within coding groups.

+## Time limit

+The time limit for this session is 2 hours.

 ## Lecture

 Please refer to the corresponding instructions depending on your role.